 - Their powerful forelegs are armed with rows of overlapping spikes to hold their prey while they devour it with strong, sharp mandibles.

-- Female praying mantis sometimes eat their mates.
+- Female praying mantids sometimes eat their mates.

-- Praying mantis are found on every continent except Antarctica.
+- Mantids are found on every continent except Antarctica.
 Of the 1,800 or so known species, most are between 1–3 inches in length.
 Some tropical ones may grow to 8 inches or more and can occasionally add hummingbirds to their diet.

 Praying Mantis Folklore